CumulusNetworks/docs/content/cumulus-linux-40/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{%/notice%}}

-The commands to create the configurations for both spines and four leafs look like the following.
-Note that the `clag-id` and `clagd-sys-mac` must be the same for the corresponding bonds on spine01 and spine02, leaf01 and leaf02, as well as leaf03 and leaf04.
+The commands to create the configurations look like the following.
+The `clag-id` and `clagd-sys-mac` must be the same for the corresponding bonds on spine01 and spine02, the corresponding bonds on leaf01 and leaf02, and the corresponding bonds on leaf03 and leaf04.

 {{< tabs "TabID4" >}}